 Too much water can put pressure on the walls as the soil around your foundation expands.
 Conversely, a drought will cause the soil to pull away from your foundation walls, allowing them to move and sway.
 Older homes are likely to develop cracks over time, but new homes may develop cracks due to rushed timelines and poor construction practices.

 If you have a brick and mortar foundation, your walls are assembled brick by brick with mortar forming the glue that keeps them together.
-Over time, the mortar may begin to deteriorate.
+Over time, the mortar may deteriorate.
 If this happens, it becomes less water-resistant and will slowly allow water into your basement.

 Diagnosing a water leak in a brick and mortar foundation can be especially challenging.
 There are hundreds of mortar joints that could be the issue.
 Additionally, most bricks used in foundations are partially hollow.
 This creates channels for water to flow through.
 While the leak may appear in one location, the cracker mortar could be in a completely different location.
 There could also be several different leaks at the same time.